progmaticltd/homebox/docs/features.md

 - Although encrypted archives cannot be opened, the file list is indexed.
 - Powerpoint files before 2003 (.ppt) are not well supported.

-More formats could be added once Apache Tika will be included in Debian Stable.

 ## Master user

 Whatever you use your email server for a community or a family, you can activate the "impersonate" function.
 This function creates a "master" user, with an access to every other user's mail boxes.

-This feature is disabled by default, and the next version will send an alert in real time to the user when this functionality is used.
-It is mainly meant for family and children with an email address.
+This feature is disabled by default, it is meant to be useful for families with children with an email address or small communities.

+However, as soon as the master user is accessing someone's email address, the user receives an alert by XMPP and an email is sent as well.

 ## Automatic client configuration